 There are three types of forced disconnects that your app will need to be prepared for.

-Twitter generally has regularly scheduled maintenance every two weeks.
-During this maintenance, sometimes customer streams will experience one or more disconnects.
+Twitter deploys for ongoing maintenance several times a week.
+During these updates, sometimes customer streams will experience one or more disconnects.
 This will be accompanied by a “Twitter is closing for operational reasons” message.
-Regardless of whether or not you will experience a disconnect, we will post about all deploys, and if you can expect a disconnect, on our Status page.
-You can learn how to sign up for notification emails about our deploys here.
-Typically, your application should be able to reconnect immediately, so make sure that you have reconnect logic written into your application.
+These should be expected disconnections, and your application should be able to reconnect immediately, so make sure that you have reconnect logic written into your application.

-A full buffer disconnect generally indicates that your application’s code isn’t keeping up with the amount of data that we’re streaming to you.
+A full buffer disconnect generally indicates that your application’s code isn’t keeping up with the amount of data that we’re streaming to you and there is a backup of cached data on the Twitter server side for your connection which needs to be flushed.
 This can happen after a major rule change, a big event, or simply because your application is having trouble consuming the stream.
-Full buffer disconnects are triggered when your stream hits a certain threshold of Tweets.
-If you are disconnected for a full buffer, data will not begin streaming from where you were disconnected.
-If you find that full buffer disconnects are happening frequently, feel free to reach out to the support team to assist you in making sure that your application is properly configured.
+Full buffer disconnects are triggered when your stream connection buffer hits a certain threshold of Tweets.
+If you are disconnected for a full buffer, reconnecting with backfill is not available and data will begin streaming from the time you reconnect.
+It's likely that you will need to run a Replay to recover Tweets lost in the disconnection.
+If you find that full buffer disconnects are happening frequently, reach out to the support team to assist you in making sure that your application is properly configured.

 Too many connections